clean-cloogle/cloo.gl/README.md

 - Install `apache2` `php` and `php-sqlite`
 - Enable the `mod_rewrite` apache module
 - Configure `apache` to serve this directory
+- Run the `init.php` script to initialize the database.
+This also serves as an update script for older versions.

 ### Docker setup
 Just run(soon):